thor-op/w/README.md

-# Automated Wallpaper Metadata Generator
+# Wavo Wallpaper Collection

-This repository contains a collection of wallpapers with an automated system that generates metadata for each wallpaper and stores it in a JSON file.
-This JSON file can then be used by your own website to display the wallpapers.
+This repository contains a curated collection of wallpapers with an automated system that generates a simple manifest file listing all available wallpapers.
+This JSON file powers the [Wavo](https://wavo.com) wallpaper gallery and can be used by other websites to display the wallpapers.

 ## Features

-- Automatically generates metadata when new wallpapers are added
+- Automatically generates a manifest when new wallpapers are added
-- Creates a comprehensive `wallpapers.json` file with:
+- Creates a simple `wallpapers.json` file with:
-  - File paths
-  - Image resolutions
-  - File sizes
-  - AI-generated titles and descriptions
-  - AI-generated tags
-  - Device compatibility recommendations
+  - Total count of wallpapers
+  - Last updated timestamp
+  - List of all wallpaper filenames

 ## How It Works

-1. When you upload new wallpapers to this repository, a GitHub Actions workflow is triggered
+1. When you upload new image files to this repository, a GitHub Actions workflow is triggered
-2. The workflow runs a script that:
+2. The workflow automatically:
-   - Scans the repository for image files
-   - Extracts metadata (resolution, file size)
-   - Uses OpenRouter API to generate titles, descriptions, and tags for each wallpaper
+   - Uses git history to find all image files (JPG, JPEG, PNG, WebP, GIF, BMP)
+   - Sorts files by when they were added (newest first)
+   - Counts the total number of wallpapers
+   - Generates a timestamp
-   - Updates the `wallpapers.json` file
+   - Updates the `wallpapers.json` manifest file
-3. You can then use this JSON file in your own website to display the wallpapers
+3. You can then use this JSON file in your own website to display the wallpapers, just like how it powers the Wavo wallpaper gallery

 ## Setup Instructions

-### 1. Repository Setup

 1. Clone this repository
-2. Add your wallpaper images to the root directory (supported formats: jpg, jpeg, png, webp)
+2. Add your wallpaper images to the root directory (supported formats: JPG, JPEG, PNG, WebP, GIF, BMP)
-3. Push the changes to GitHub
+3. Push the changes to GitHub - the manifest will be generated automatically

-### 2. OpenRouter API Setup (Optional)

-To enable AI-generated titles, descriptions, and tags:

-1. Create an account on [OpenRouter](https://openrouter.ai/)
-2. Get your API key (the script uses the free Mistral 7B Instruct model)
-3. Add the API key as a repository secret in GitHub:
-   - Go to your repository on GitHub
-   - Click on "Settings" > "Secrets and variables" > "Actions"
-   - Click "New repository secret"
-   - Name: `OPENROUTER_API_KEY`
-   - Value: Your OpenRouter API key
-   - Click "Add secret"

 ## Adding New Wallpapers

 Simply add new image files to the repository and push them to GitHub.
-The `wallpapers.json` file will be updated automatically.
+The `wallpapers.json` manifest will be updated automatically.

+Supported formats: JPG, JPEG, PNG, WebP, GIF, BMP

+## Contributing Wallpapers

+We welcome contributions from the community!
+Here's how you can contribute your wallpapers:

+### Contribution Guidelines

+1. **File Format**: Supported formats are JPG, JPEG, PNG, WebP, GIF, and BMP
+2. **File Naming**: You can use any descriptive filename (e.g., `sunset-mountains.jpg`, `abstract-blue.png`, `nature-forest.webp`)
+3. **No Duplicates**: Please check existing wallpapers to avoid uploading duplicates
+4. **Quality**: Ensure your wallpapers are high quality and appropriate for public use
+5. **Rights**: Only submit wallpapers you own or have permission to share

+### How to Contribute

+1. Fork this repository
+2. Add your wallpaper files to the root directory
+3. Create a pull request with a brief description of the wallpapers you're adding
+4. Wait for review and approval

+### What Happens After Contribution

+Once your pull request is merged, the automated workflow will:
+- Update the wallpaper count
+- Add your files to the manifest
+- Make them available through the JSON API

+Thank you for helping grow the Wavo wallpaper collection!

 ## Using the JSON File